esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/enedis.md

 In order for the Enedis module to not keep trying to fetch data that is not available forever, each time an error occurs this is logged.
 Once the number of errors reaches a certain threshold, the Enedis module will stop trying to fetch this specific type of data for this user.
 The threshold can be configured in the Enedis module configuration, and you should tune it to your needs.
+Due to this nature of operation, you should expect to see some error messages in the logs, until the Enedis module has discovered what kind of data is available for a specific user.

 The Enedis module's administration API provides two endpoints allowing to get a list of errors and to reset the error count.